thunderbird/webext-docs/messageDisplayAction.rst

       :name: [``tabId``]
       :type: (integer)

-      The id of the tab for which you want to modify the toolbar action.
+      The id of the tab for which you want to modify the messageDisplayAction.

 .. _messageDisplayAction.disable: